And even if you are late

 Go wild with our scars unhealed”- Tove Lo

-I didn’t want to accept that the life I thought I was going to have in 2020 was no longer in my reach.
+I didn’t want to accept that the life I thought I was going to have was no longer in my reach.
 I didn’t want to face the music that this is life as I know it right now.
 Whether that life came with happy, sad, angry, or anxious emotions I had to learn how to hold all of them with compassion and patience not only for myself but for those around me.
 It wasn’t until I met a particular someone that I noticed I hadn’t grieved.
 I hadn’t truly faced up to what my life was becoming.
 Instead I was finding ways to escape; dating, going to the gym, reading, listening to music, obsessing, obsessing, obsessing over things I had no control over; basically anything that would distract me from grieving the losses and learning how to live with them without it completely destroying me.

 “I feel uncomfortable, exposed, unprepared for what could happen next.
 Trying to not armor myself up or prepare a talk for a scenario that hasn’t happened yet because of the assumptions I’ve made in my head.. but it’s hard.
 I can’t tell you how many times I’ve picked up my phone just to put it down again.
 You be might be asking why doesn’t she just reach out or do whatever the hell she wants?
 I’ve asked myself this question too.
-As a person who studied communication norms, their functions/dysfunctions, and society plays a huge role in how we communicate; this has largely stopped me from doing just that.”
+As a person who studied communication norms, their functions/dysfunctions, and how society plays a huge role in how we communicate; this has largely stopped me from doing just that.”

 2020 brought to the surface things that were and to some extent still are painful to think about and acknowledge.
 But this year and more so when talking about my relationships, this year really taught me the power in my own voice and the balance between the need for my autonomy and my need for interdependence.
 I have endless amount of choices to make each day and what struck me about mid-October is that as long as I am making choices that align with my values and the future that I hope to have; I mean that’s good enough for today.
 I learned that I don’t have to follow what society thinks is “normal” or conventional.
 To me, as long as I am rooted in love and respect I see no reason why things can’t get at least talked about.
 I know that there are so many things I could write about, however, this blog post would go on forever.
 What I hope you all take from this post is: